lterweight contest, another fight where the decision was closely debated.

 Has Jack Catterall ever won a world title?

-No, Jack Catterall has not yet won a major world title.
+No, Jack Catterall hasn’t yet won a major world title.
 He has competed for world championships, most notably challenging Josh Taylor for multiple super-lightweight belts in a fight that ended in a controversial split decision loss.

 Who are Jack Catterall’s most notable opponents?